Mount St Benedict College

-Mount St Benedict College is an independent Roman Catholic single-sex secondary day school for girls, located in Pennant Hills, a suburb on the Upper North Shore of Sydney, New South Wales, Australia.
+Mount St Benedict College is an independent Catholic secondary day school for girls, located in Pennant Hills, a suburb on the Upper North Shore of Sydney, New South Wales, Australia.
 The college provides a religious and comprehensive education in the Good Samaritan tradition to approximately 1,000 girls from Year 7 to Year 12.

 Mount St Benedict College commenced on 1 February 1966 with 65 students under the guidance of Sisters Christopher Burrows and Hyacinth Roche.
 The college is now an incorporated body which operates as an independent Catholic Congregational school with a board of directors.
 In 2008 there were approximately 835 girls from Year 7 to Year 12.
 Mount St Benedict is affiliated with the Alliance of Girls' Schools Australasia (AGSA) and the Association of Heads of Independent Girls' Schools (AHIGS).

 History

 Established by the Sisters of the Good Samaritan of the Order of St Benedict in 1966, the college is located in the Roman Catholic Diocese of Broken Bay and run under the auspices of the Sisters through its board of directors and the school Principal.

 The Catholic view of life and the mission of Christ underpins and influences all the policies and practices of the school community.
 The students receive formal religious education and are also encouraged to participate in a wide range of activities which seek to broaden their understanding of, and commitment to, the faith life of the Church and its service to the broader community.

 In 1987, in line with other Good Samaritan Schools, Mount St Benedict College was incorporated as a Company with a board of directors.
 The first lay Principal was appointed in 1994.
 The current principal is Michael Hanratty.